swayvil/solace-wordcount-beam/README.md

 In an Internet browser open "BeamPubSubWordCount.html".

 ## AmqpIO limits (non exhaustive list)
-- Not part of Apache Beam latest Jar released.
-Need to build the jar from the sources
 - Marked as "Experimental" which *["Signifies that a public API (public class, method or field) is subject to incompatible changes, or even removal, in a future release."](https://beam.apache.org/releases/javadoc/2.3.0/org/apache/beam/sdk/annotations/Experimental.html)*
 - Uses in dependencies "org.apache.qpid.proton.messenger.Messenger", which is deprecated *["The Messenger API has been deprecated.
 We recommend you use the newer APIs available part of the current Qpid Proton release for new projects."](https://qpid.apache.org/proton/messenger.html)*
 And was removed after tag [0.16.0](https://github.com/apache/qpid-proton-j/tree/0.16.0/proton-j/src/main/java/org/apache/qpid/proton/messenger)